Chip Thickness Ratio- Shear Angle, Rack Angle, Derivation of formulas.

 The chip reduction ratio increases when:-

-* the nose radius increases.
+* The nose radius increases.

 Similar Posts